How to apply

 - Senior (65+) SmartPasses are valid on cross border bus and rail services and can also be used for free public transport journeys undertaken entirely within the Republic of Ireland.
 60+ SmartPasses are neither valid on cross border services nor on journeys within the Republic of Ireland

-- 60+ and Senior (65+) SmartPasses are not transferable, nor are any tickets issued in conjunction with them
+- 60+ and Senior (65+) SmartPasses are not transferable, nor are any tickets issued with them

 - use of the 60+ and Senior (65+) SmartPass is subject to the full conditions of carriage of the transport operator

 - the SmartPass remains the property of the Department for Infrastructure and may be withdrawn at any time